 Ancillary revenue is any additional source of income generated by a property that is not directly related to its primary function or purpose.
 In property management, property managers offer additional services to generate additional income for themselves and their client investors beyond the rent or lease payments they receive from residents.

-Most of us are familiar with ancillary revenue streams like those used in the airline industry or hotel industry.
-Companies may charge for early check-in, late check-out, in-flight entertainment, wifi etc. But what many of these programs miss is the opportunity to generate value without nickel-and-diming people.
+Most of us are familiar with ancillary revenue streams like those used in the airline industry or hotel industry, but the key to a good ancillary revenue program is that it should generate value without nickel-and-diming people.

-Examples of ancillary revenue in property management can include things like pet fees, renter’s insurance programs, management fees, and more.
-These compound to boost your total revenue alongside adding value for residents and investors.
-In some ways, you can think of it like an upsell, but it's really about value generation and finding a way to diversify revenue streams.
+Examples of ancillary revenue in property management can include things like pet fees, renters insurance programs, management fees, and more.
+These boost your total revenue while adding value for residents and investors.
+They're not just upsells, they're really about value generation and finding a way to diversify revenue streams.

 “There is one characteristic that is the most important, and that is that you have to believe in it,” says Steve Pardon, Head Broker at JMAX Property Management.
 “If you believe that there is a benefit to doing it, then you’re good.
 If you don’t, then it’s hard to sell.”

-Pardon hits on the most important question any time you’re adding cost to your residents: Does it really create a benefit?
-All ancillary income programs are theoretically beneficial to the PM, as it directly affects the bottom line, but add-on services that don’t create a benefit for the resident can have long-term consequences as a result of dissatisfaction.
+Pardon hits on the most important question you should ask any time you’re adding cost to your residents: does it really create a benefit?
+While ancillary income programs benefit the PM, by driving revenue, add-on services that don’t create a benefit for the resident can have long-term consequences.

 Most ancillary revenue opportunities today are operated as part of a resident benefits package built into your business model.
 Pardon has rolled out an RBP to his residents, but took a very measured and analytical approach to ensure that everything his residents were paying for created value for them.